rousseau/dynMRI/README.md

 Main contributor: Yue Cheng

 ### Constructed bone shape template
-You can fine the TD ankle joint template and the label of bones of interest in `.\deformity_analysis`, named `template_img.nii.gz` and `template_label.nii.gz`
+You can find the TD ankle joint template and the label of bones of interest in `.\deformity_analysis`, named `template_img.nii.gz` and `template_label.nii.gz`
-Also, the shape templates of calcaneus, talus and tibia are provided both in NIFTI and 3D mesh files, named as `bone.nii.gz` or `bone.stl` respectively
+Also, the shape templates of calcaneus, talus and tibia are provided both in NIFTI and 3D mesh files, named as `bone.nii.gz` or `bone.stl` respectively.

 ### Requirements
 * For template estimation and subject-to-template registration: **ANTs** (http://stnava.github.io/ANTs/)